spikest3r/MathPractice/README.md

 # Math Practice v1.1
 ## Web app made with React

-This game is very useful when you want to practice counting simple and complex equations without using any tools but you head 😀
+This game is very useful when you want to practice counting simple and complex equations without using any tools but your head 😀

 ### There are 3 different topics you can select:
 * **Arithmetics**